Basement Flooring Ideas: Over 30 Basement Floor Photos & Designs

 Here an eclectic mix of industrial and contemporary fittings is complemented by the buffed unstained concrete floor.

 The major advantage of choosing to carpet your basement floor is that the softer material will provide comfort, warmth and soundproofing.
 Of course the worry is what to do about potential moisture and damp (moldy carpet is really not something you want in your home).
 But basement flooring ideas involving carpet installation is completely possible as long as you do all the prep work to ensure that damp doesn’t get to it!
-Essentially you need to make sure that there’s an adequate barrier between the carpet and the concrete subfloor that will allow moisture to escape as it dries – there are lots of online DIY guides like this one to give you an idea of how to proceed.
+Essentially you need to make sure that there’s an adequate basement vapor barrier between the carpet and the concrete subfloor that will allow moisture to escape as it dries – there are lots of online DIY guides like this one to give you an idea of how to proceed.

 Once you’ve done all that work, the only other thing to consider is which of the many, many carpets out there to choose from.
 Choose wisely for neutral colors in plush piles will certainly create a lovely nest-like atmosphere underground – excellent for a family den or a home cinema, but prone to picking up dirt and stains; whilst patterned carpet is a great choice for an underground space that expects a lot of party action as the patterns can hide a multitude of party accidents!